KaiMagnusMueller/kaimagnus.de/_includes/vita-timeline.md

+## July 2021

+Joined [Syncier Experience][Syncier] as an UX Designer to work on tools for insurances.

 ## Summer 2020

-Successfully graduated from HfG with Destinations as bachelor project.
+Successfully graduated from HfG with [Destinations][Destinations] as bachelor project.

 Destinations enters the goHfG startup initiative.